All Episodes

 Yeah, well, this comparison to automobile insurance is ridiculous.

-Health insurance is an entirely different concept, and they continue to make this comparison.
+Health insurance is an entirely different concept.

-But then Tapper said, but as the Senate puts its final bill together, and as a House and Senate prepare to vote on after the conference committee, they should know does the president think jail time is appropriate?
+But then Tapper said, but as the Senate puts its final bill together and as a House and Senate prepare to vote on after the conference committee, they should know, does the president think jail time is appropriate?

 So he won't deny it.

-He just not the question.
+He just, that's not the question.

-Uh the jail time, that's not a big issue.
+Jail time, that's not a big issue.

 It's not.